-- Easy Installation: Fixed dividers attach to ceiling, floor, or walls with light... hardware.
-Other dividers are even easier to install by means of eyehooks screwed into the ceiling.
+Some fixed dividers attach to ceiling, floor, or walls with light hardware.
+Other dividers are even easier to install with eyehooks screwed into the ceiling.
 Folding dividers require no installation; unfold... them and you're ready to go.

 01 of 05